 You can test how well your soil drains by digging a hole and pouring a few inches of water into it.
 Based on how quickly it drains, you can select your variety of shrub.
 Check the consistency of your soil as you dig.
 Is it sandy, crumbly, or cake-like?
 If it’s sandy or crumbly, most shrubs will do all right in your yard.
 If your soil is cake-like, thick, and moldable, you’ll need a variety of water-tolerant shrubs.

 Shrubs are a lot of fun to have in your yard or garden.
 Anyone can have a lovely little bush, as long as they know the answers to these questions.
+And even if you have very little time for gardening duties, there are low-maintenance shrubs you can plant that will nevertheless spruce up your landscape.
 With the wide variety of shrubs available, any garden can be a shrub garden!

 - Good, better, best: Outdoor sheds for garden storage

 - Do ladybugs eat spider mites?
 What you need to know

 - Homesteaders embrace self-sufficiency for the health of the environment